antfu/antfu.me/pages/posts/ai-qrcode-101.md

 ### Tweak the Input QR Code

-The **input QR Code is one of most important parts** of the whole process to generate well-blended code.
+The **input QR Code is one of the most important parts** of the whole process to generate well-blended code.

-You can refer to [this post](/posts/ai-qrcode-refine#generating-the-base-qr-code) to see a comparion of how different QR Code input affects the output.
+You can refer to [this post](/posts/ai-qrcode-refine#generating-the-base-qr-code) to see a comparison of how different QR Code input affects the output.

-We recommend to use [Anthony's QR Toolkit](https://qrcode.antfu.me/) to generate the QR Code.
-It allows you to customize the QR Code and distort as needed.
+We recommend using [Anthony's](https://qrcode.antfu.me/) QR Toolkit](https://qrcode.antfu.me/) to generate the QR Code.
+It allows you to customize the QR Code and distort it as needed.

 Meanwhile, note that the margin of the QR Code also affects the output, for example: